trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

        end surface name      = top
     \end{SIMPLE_ROTATION}

-The rotation andle factor is the fraction of pi over which the quad mesh is rotated.
-An example is shown below of an original two dimensional mesh and its rotation about the x axis (direction = 1) is shown in Fig. 17.
+The rotation angle factor is the fraction of pi over which the quad mesh is rotated.
+An example is shown above in Fig. 17 of an original two dimensional mesh and its rotation about the x axis (direction = 1).

 ## Sweeping<a name="Sweeping"></a>
 ![Snake](https://user-images.githubusercontent.com/3637659/121807890-588fb980-cc56-11eb-9698-d3efffafed82.png)